3mdeb/verified-boot/verified_boot_main.md

 ## 4. OS-level approaches at limiting system modification

+* 836-849: "Other Distributions implementing Verified Boot"
+* 864-867: "Forum Discussion"
+* 915-937: "Part 2: Firmware and OS" - also linked in `### 3.
+Firmare`
+  as it touches both topics

 ### Role-based boot modes

 * 574-582: "Verified Boot for User but not for Admin" - also